zekicaneksi/Walkman-Css-Html-Js/README.md

 ```
         <link rel="stylesheet" href="https://raw.githubusercontent.com/zekicaneksi/Walkman-Css-Html-Js/main/walkman.css">
 ```
-- change the setUp() function which arranges the audio urls and dynamically adds option tags to the select tag;<br></br> (And also, obviously call this function sometime to intialize the walkman.)
+- change the setUp() function which arranges the audio urls and dynamically adds option tags to the select tag. also, sets the size of the select element;<br></br> (And also, obviously call this function sometime to intialize the walkman.)
 ```
         function setUp(){
             audioUrl=[